apache/trafficserver/doc/admin-guide/plugins/maxmind_acl.en.rst

 You can mix and match the allow rules and deny rules, however deny rules will always take precedence so in the above case ``127.0.0.1`` would be denied.
 The IP rules can take either single IPs or cidr formatted rules.
 It will also accept IPv6 IP and ranges.

 The regex portion can be added to both the allow and deny sections for creating allowable or deniable regexes.
 Each regex takes a country code first and a regex second.
+The regex operates on the entire original request URL, the pre-remapped fqdn and path.
 In the above example all requests from the US would be allowed except for those on ``txt`` and ``mp3`` files.
 More rules should be added as pairs, not as additions to existing lists.

 Currently the only rules available are ``country``, ``ip``, and ``regex``, though more can easily be added if needed.
 Each config file does require a top level